karoleq991/laravel-userapi/README.md

 ## Recruitment task

-Hello,
+Hi,
-below the instruction thanks to which you will be able to check the correctness of the tasks :)
+below I am sending you the instructions so that you can evaluate my task.
+Regards :)

 ### Installation
 1. Clone the repo